Pet Rehabilitation Lansing MI

 - Cold laser therapy

-- Dr. Stuhler is one of very few veterinarians in central Michigan having knowledge and experience of dog and cat acupuncture and also certified by the American College of Veterinary Acupuncture
+- Dr. Stuhler is one of very few veterinarians in central Michigan having knowledge and experience of dog and cat acupuncture and also certified by the American Academy of Veterinary Acupuncture

 - Acupuncture is a safe adjunct or alternative therapy for many conditions, including: